terryaney/KatApp/scripts/readme.md

 1. [updateApiOptions](#ikatappupdateapioptions) - allow Kaml View to update inputs and configuration used during calculation
 1. [calculateStart](#ikatappcalculatestart)
-1. [inputsCache](#ikatappinputscache) - allow Kaml View to provide additional inputs/information to cache before caching current inputs (if configured to cache)
+1. [inputsCached](#ikatappinputscached) - allow Kaml View to provide additional inputs/information to cache before caching current inputs (if configured to cache)
 1. Success events
     1. [resultsProcessing](#ikatappresultsprocessing) - all Kaml View to inspect and/or modify the calculation results before they are [processed](#rbl-framework-result-processing-in-katapp-state)
     1. All events in [Api Lifecycle](#api-lifecycle) if `jwt-updates` result table is provided and processed